 When showing that M is countable or has the power of the continuum Brouwer invokes the step of completing a set of order type η to a continuum.
 The paper is not very explicit as to how that is supposed to happen when that set is nowhere dense in some other continuum.
-The thesis gives a bit more detail: a description of how "one continuum may cover an other with gaps".
+The thesis gives a bit more detail: a description of how "one continuum may cover another one with gaps".

 Consider for example the set E of points in the unit interval I with a finite binary expansion whose every odd-numbered digit is equal to 0; this set has order type η and so it can be completed to a continuum.
 We can take this continuum, call it K, to be the unit interval itself, upon identifying E with D, the set of all numbers with a finite binary expansion.
-Simply map a point $\sum{i=1}^n d_i 2^{-i}$ of D to the point $\sum{i=1}^n d_i 2^{-2i}$ of E. Now, E is a subset of both E and E determines when considered as a subset of E.
+Simply map a point $\sum{i=1}^{n} d_i 2^{-i}$ of D to the point $\sum{i=1}^{n} d_i 2^{-2i}$ of E. Now, E is a subset of both K and I, dense in the former and nowhere dense in the latter; the problem then is to relate K to the subset that E determines when considered as a subset of I.